-Many people happily rent in Rotterdam.
+Many people happily rent in Rotterdam and Schiedam.
 The prices are relatively low and the houses quite spacious.
 There are a few things you have to keep in mind when you are looking for a place.
 What are the costs of an estate agent, what is the length of a rental contract, and do you need a housing permit?
 Find out below.

 How do I find a place to rent?

 Using an estate agent (makelaar) is the most common way to go about renting.
 There is an online service called Funda which aggregates the majority of flats and houses available to rent or buy throughout the Netherlands.
 It can be useful to set up a Funda account (which is free) and register to receive alerts for places which become available in your preferred area and budget.
 You can also check individual estate agents, as they update their websites more regularly and may not place smaller apartments on Funda.

 The estate agent shows you the available rental properties and arranges the legal paperwork.
 This service will cost you an agency fee, which will be up to one month rent.
 Make sure to include these costs in your calculations.
 In most cases, when you first start renting a flat or house, your initial payment will be three months rent: one month for the estate agent, one month for the security deposit, and your first month’s rent for living there.